 “A pair of award-winning lodges in the heart of the Madikwe Reserve, imbued with the spirit of their colourful and innovative creators, Jaci and Jan”

-We marginally preferred the rooms at the Tree Lodge, with their handsome planked floors and beautiful stick-lined walls and screens.
-The bathrooms also scored top marks with their free-standing bathtubs looking out to the veld, whilst at the Safari Lodge the bathrooms are a little darker.
-But all the rooms are generous on space, with the same colourful, funky decoration as the main lodges, and have been designed to maximise sweeping views of the river.
+We marginally preferred those at the Tree Lodge, with their handsome planked floors and beautiful stick-lined walls and screens.
+The bathrooms also scored top marks with their free-standing bathtubs looking out to the veld.
+At the Safari Lodge, bathrooms are a little darker.
+But all the rooms are generous on space and have been designed to maximise sweeping views of the river.
 The enormous, mosquito-netted beds are dreamily comfortable, with crisp white linen and duvets, and cotton blankets curled decoratively at their ends.

 A host of little details reflect Jaci’s desire to get everything ‘just right’: a welcoming bottle of bubbly, handmade soaps and other natural beauty products, bathrobes embroidered with the lodges’ snail logo, fabulous kudu-skin rugs, loads of brightly coloured silk cushions and bolsters, quirky lamps and soap dishes, wildlife magazines and birding checklists.
 The fact that the rooms are so large, with plenty of storage space to get all your clutter out of the way, means that you really want to get back to them after your game drives.

 The food is a real highlight of any stay at Jaci’s, and you should pick up a copy of the lodge’s recipe book when you leave.
 Both camps have open-plan kitchens, so that you can watch your meals being created by Jaci’s team of chefs.